pyconll/pyconll/docs/index.rst

    README <readme>
    changelog

+   pyconll/conllable
    pyconll/exception
    pyconll/load
+   pyconll/tree/sentencetree
+   pyconll/tree/tree
    pyconll/util
    pyconll/unit/conll
    pyconll/unit/sentence
    pyconll/unit/token

-This is the homepage of the ``pyconll`` documentation.
-Here you can find most information you need to about module interfaces, changes in previous versions, and example code.
-Simply look to the table of contents above for more info.
+This is the homepage for ``pyconll`` documentation.
+Here you can find module interfaces, changelogs, and example code.
+Simply look above to the table of contents for more info.

 If you are looking for example code, please see the ``examples`` directory on github_.